 The helmet of today is lightweight and designed with many air holes so air flows through your hair.
 The Tripperary Sporting Hybrid Riding helmet is designed with large vents to encourage air flow.
 Its lightweight Carbon Fiber Shell takes the concussion like a champ.
 Colored mesh options make this helmet fun to wear too.
 No more dreading putting on that helmet for a ride in the 100 degree heat!

 Would you like air to flow under the visor and up through the foam to keep your head cool on hot days?
 The Samshield Miss Shield Shadow does just that – Samshield has bypassed the necessity for shell vents with the incorporation of their innovative ventilation system that sends air flowing under the visor and up into the space between the shell and memory foam liner, keeping you cool and keeping your focus on your horse, not the heat!
 This helmet is also designed with an extended brim to provide extra sun shielding for your face.

 New Riding Helmets offer Full Coverage

 The drop down design of some helmets offer more protection to the back of the head, something that was seriously lacking in the “old days”.
 A helmet option with the drop down design is the Ovation Protégé which comes in cool metallic colors or matte.

 Want to stand out in the crowd and be proud of your riding helmet.
 World Champion Barrel Racer Fallon Taylor designed the patterns and western motif designs for Troxel to allow you to make a bold statement no matter your discipline.

 Feeling a little blingy or sparkly?
-Evening lights and bright sunshine will help you shine during your ride with a bling band going over your riding helmet.
-The Charles Owen JR8 Sparkly Riding Helmet is your ticket to sparkly safety!
+Evening lights and bright sunshine will help you shine during your ride with a bling dancing on your riding helmet.
+The Ovation Glitz Sparkly Riding Helmet is your ticket to sparkly safety!